Iliera should have died.

 Iliera smiled warmly when she saw that I had arrived.

 She also knew all too well that the news of her attack would weigh heavily on my heart.
-The woman that had come from the portal had been a close friend of Sionis Sepher for many years.
-Iliera had known her only a brief time before she was… lost…. in time.
+The woman that had come from the portal had been a close friend of mine for many years.
+Iliera had known her only a brief time before she departed.

-Her name had been Evanor Stots, mage of the Kirin Tor.
+Her name had been Evanor Stots, magic user from Udiria.

 Of course, none of this made sense.
-The last time either of them had seen Lady Evanor, the mage had taken on the dire task of helping the bronze dragons repair a broken time-stream.
-The complexities of her task had been somewhat muddled, but the long and short of it was that she had vanished into the past, assumed the identity of Lady Sonea Everhart, and eventually met her fate when Dalaran had been sacked in the Third War.
+The last time either of them had seen Lady Evanor, the magic user had gone back in time.
+The complexities of her task had been somewhat muddled, but the long and short of it was that she had vanished into the past, assumed the identity of Lady Sonea Everhart, and eventually met her fate when Udiria had been destroyed by the Yunai.

 At least, that’s what we had all assumed.